 The first thing I did was to apply several coats of chalk paint in a cream color.
 I knew with a veneer surface on the board that chalk paint would work the best.

-How to create a Chevron Pattern for DIY Projects
+How to Create a Chevron Pattern for DIY Projects

 For my pattern, I decided to draw the grid with 4 equal sections on the short side, and 6 equal sections on the long side of the board.
-The number of blocks you create for the grid depends on how many V-shapes you want in your project.
-This is easy to do with a yard stick or straight edge.
+The number of blocks you create for the grid depends on how many V-shapes you want in your continuous zig-zag pattern and how big to make them.

 Note: I apologize for the quality of the photos.
-It is very hard sometime to take clear pictures of pencil drawings on a light colored surface.
-Hopefully you understand the directions anyway.
+It is very hard sometime to take clear pictures of pencil drawings on a light-colored surface.
+Hopefully, you understand the directions anyway.

 After creating the block grid in pencil, I started the chevron pattern by drawing a diagonal line from one corner to the next in the first block of the grid.